The best photo editing software for Macs in 2023

 Skylum Luminar is a newer offering in the photo editing world, released in 2016.
 It is a standalone product and also has plugins for Adobe and Apple programs, making it easy to combine the AI and filters of Luminar with the editing tools of Adobe programs.
 Within Luminar, you can make non-destructive edits, meaning you don’t have to worry about editing too much and losing the original.

 Part of what makes Luminar Neo so easy to use is the robust list of built-in presets that change based on the subject of the photo.
 And the presets are actually pleasing, natural-looking filters as opposed to the offerings from some other programs.
 You can also fine-tune the presets using masks and layers, which gives you extra control should you want it.
-Luminar also has an excellent DAM (data asset management) system, so you can stay organized and edit all within the same program.
+Luminar also has an excellent DAM (data asset management) system, so you can stay organized and edit all within the program.

 Best for professionals: Adobe Photoshop